Fine-grained monitoring

 Important

-• During this operation, the system automatically creates a RAM role named AliyunServiceRoleForSlbLogDelivery.
+• This operation automatically creates a RAM role named AliyunServiceRoleForSlbLogDelivery.
 This role authorizes Server Load Balancer to push per-second monitoring metrics to Simple Log Service.

 • Do not revoke the authorization or delete the RAM role.
-Otherwise, Server Load Balancer cannot push per-second monitoring metrics to Simple Log Service.
+Otherwise, Server Load Balancer cannot send per-second monitoring metrics to Simple Log Service.

-5. Enable fine-grained monitoring for the TCP or UDP listener.
+5. Enable fine-grained monitoring for the target TCP listener or UDP listener.

-2. On the Settings tab, turn on the Fine-grained Monitoring switch for the TCP or UDP listener.
+2. On the Settings tab, turn on the Fine-grained Monitoring switch for the target TCP listener or UDP listener.

 Note

-After you enable the fine-grained monitoring feature, Simple Log Service receives monitoring data from CLB after a delay of approximately 5 seconds.
+After you enable the fine-grained monitoring feature, Simple Log Service receives monitoring data from CLB with a delay of about 5 seconds.

-After Simple Log Service collects per-second monitoring data from CLB, you can perform operations in the Simple Log Service console, such as querying and analyzing, downloading, delivering, processing, and alerting.
+After Simple Log Service collects per-second monitoring data from a CLB instance, you can query, analyze, download, ship, and process the data, or configure alerts in the Simple Log Service console.
 For more information, see Common operations for cloud product logs.

 The metrics in this topic use the time series data format.
 For more information, see Time series data (metric).